 Recipe tips and FAQs

-If you are camping, mix the nut filling at home and keep it in a ziploc bag.
-Less work than mixing it at the campsite.
+If you are camping, you can mix up the nut filling at home and keep it in a resealable bag.
+This means less work at the campsite.

 You can also wrap a square sheet of parchment paper around the apples then cover that with foil.
 This way the food doesn’t touch the foil, and the parchment paper doesn’t burn in the ashes.